 - Practice good sanitation and do not discard cull fruit in the field.

 - Combining no-till cover crop production with moderately resistant varieties can reduce fungicide inputs, resulting in reduced production costs and delay the development of fungicide resistance in pathogen populations.
+A healthy soil microbial community can reduce plant pathogen activity by outcompeting them for space and nutrients, by direct parasitism of plant pathogens, by producing antibiotic compounds that slow pathogen growth, and by stimulating the plants’ natural defense systems.

 - When symptoms are localized in a small area, disking the area may be worthwhile.